 5. Work

-Prolonged work with a computer keyboard or needlework contribute to wicking, overloading of the muscular apparatus.
+Prolonged work with a computer keyboard or needlework contributes to numbness and overload of the muscular system.

-In such cases, it is important to urgently eliminate the cause of squeezing of blood vessels and other negative factors, otherwise often recurring non-medical household reasons may lead to irreversible medical consequences.
+In such cases, it is important to urgently eliminate the cause of compression of blood vessels and other negative factors, otherwise frequently recurring non-medical domestic reasons may lead to irreversible medical consequences.

-Diseases that cause numbness and pain of the left hand
+Diseases that cause numbness and pain in the left hand

 The list of diseases is very long.
-Only a doctor is able to determine the symptom of which disease is numbness and pain in the left hand.
+Only a doctor can determine which disease symptom is numbness and pain in the left hand.
 The most common manifestations occur in the following cases:

 1. Diseases of the nervous system

-stress, nervous exhaustion, prolonged depression leads to permanent or recurring numbness, and sometimes pain in the left upper limb.
+Stress, nervous fatigue, prolonged depression leads to persistent or recurring numbness and sometimes pain in the left upper limb.

 2. Lack of vitamins

-The lack of vitamins, mineral elements, and, as a result, impaired metabolism contributes to the occurrence of damage to nerve endings, loss of cell sensitivity.
+A lack of vitamins, mineral elements, and, as a result, impaired metabolism contributes to damage to nerve endings and loss of cell sensitivity.

 4. Vascular diseases

-With vascular atherosclerosis arising from accumulations of fatty plaques in the ulnar and brachial arteries of the left arm, its mobility and sensitivity are lost.
+With vascular atherosclerosis, which occurs from accumulations of fatty plaques in the ulnar and brachial arteries of the left arm, its mobility and sensitivity are lost.

-Impaired blood circulation in the arm, shoulder or elbow may appear from the intervertebral hernia.
+Poor circulation in the arm, shoulder or elbow can occur from a herniated disc.

 6. Diabetes

-Diabetes can be the cause poor circulation which will lead to numbness and pain.
+Diabetes mellitus may be a cause poor circulation which will lead to numbness and pain.

 The most dangerous manifestations requiring urgent medical attention